Ducati Logo

 Ducati Logo 1935-1949

-The manufacturer expanded the range with various radio devices and moved to a new headquarters.
-This prompted him in the early 1930s to change the emblem.
-He kept the circle but put italic handwritten letters “SSR” (in the background) and the word “DUCATI” in a rectangle (in the front).
-Moreover, a completely different logo was used on the products because the design was not regulated.
+The manufacturer expanded its product range to include various radio devices and relocated to a new headquarters.
+This prompted him to change the emblem in the early 1930s.
+It kept the circle but placed the italicized handwritten letters “SSR” (in the background) and the word “DUCATI” (in the front) within a rectangle.
+In addition, a completely different logo was used on the products as the design was not regulated.

 1949 – 1967